-Back in the summer of 2020, the American Express Business Platinum Card had come out with an offer for up to $270 in FedEx credits: a $45 statement credit, up to six times, on shipping purchases made with FedEx Canada.
+Back in 2020 and 2021, American Express had come out with an Amex Offer for up to $270 in FedEx credits: a $45 statement credit, up to six times, on shipping purchases made with FedEx Canada.

-This offer has now returned for a second round in 2021, and is now available on a wider range of premium American Express credit cards.
-In this post, I’ll share with the details of the FedEx offer, as well as my experience redeeming these credits (which aren’t the easiest in the world to redeem) during last year’s promotion.
+This offer has now returned for a third round in 2022.
+In this post, I’ll share with the details of the FedEx offer, as well as my experience redeeming these credits (which aren’t the easiest in the world to redeem) during the last few years’ promotions.

-I’ve observed the FedEx offer showing up on the following cards thus far, under the Amex Offers dashboard:
+I’ve observed the $270 FedEx Amex Offer showing up on the following cards thus far, under the Amex Offers dashboard:

 - American Express Aeroplan Reserve Card

 - American Express Platinum Card

 - American Express Business Platinum Card

 (However, it seems that if you hold more than one of these cards, you’ll only receive the FedEx offer on one of your accounts.)

 You’ll earn a $45 statement credit after completing a single transaction of at least $45 with FedEx, up to six times, for a total of $270 in statement credits.
 The offer ends on May 7, 2022.